AnthonyBeCode/Hamilton-promo-3/Parcours/05-JavaScript/09-GAME_RIGHTPRICE/exercices.md

 * Variable to store the message that will be displayed
 * Variable to store the number of attempt
-* Variable to store the minimal value that the user can insert
+* Variable to store the minimal value that the user can insert (here: 20)
-* Variable to store the maximal value that the user can insert
+* Variable to store the maximal value that the user can insert (here: 80)

 Create the following functions: